Aaron Pene

-Aaron Pene (born 26 September 1995) is a professional rugby league footballer who plays as a for the Leigh Leopards in the Super League.
+Aaron Pene (born 26 September 1995) is an Australian professional rugby league footballer who last played as a for the Leigh Leopards in the Super League.

 He previously played for the New Zealand Warriors and Melbourne Storm in the National Rugby League (NRL).

 Background Early life

 Pene is of German and Samoan heritage.
 Pene played his junior rugby league for Berala Bears and Chester Hill Hornets, before being signed by the Canterbury-Bankstown Bulldogs.

-He would play in the NRL Under-20s for Parramatta Eels in 2015, and Wentworthville Magpies in 2017.
+He played in the NRL Under-20s for Parramatta Eels in 2015, and Wentworthville Magpies in 2017.
 He injured his knee at the end of 2017 after signing a trial contract with Newtown Jets.

 Career

 Melbourne Storm: 2019-2021

 While playing for the Central Queensland Capras in the 2019 Queensland Cup competition, Pene signed with Melbourne Storm in June 2019, moving to play for Storm feeder club Brisbane Tigers.

 Promoted to the club's top 30 for the 2020 season, Pene made his debut in round 20 of the 2020 NRL season for the Melbourne Storm against St. George Illawarra, in a 30–22 loss at Netstrata Jubilee Stadium.